 Two members of our team, Lucy Jervis, facility manager, and Louise Lancaster, marketing and fundraising manager, attended Dementia Awareness training facilitated by Orpington 1st and Bromley Dementia Support Hub during Dementia Awareness Week 2018.

 The training included an interactive experience dubbed the Virtual Dementia Tour.
 Participants had their sight, hearing, touch and mobility temporarily impaired, so as to experience symptoms that a dementia sufferer may have and the impact those symptoms would have on their everyday lives.
 Inspired by this experience, Lucy and Louise were motivated to bring dementia friendly facilities to Orpington Village Hall.
+The majority of our staff and trustees have now all attended Dementia Awareness Training sessions and are fully committed to supporting all our clients at the halls.

 Dementia friendly facilities at Orpington Village Hall